gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

 `osascript` to ask iTerm2 to launch your Python script. macOS will ask for a one-time grant of permission for `osascript` to control iTerm2.

-If you wish to pass command line arguments to the script launched by `it2run`, you must put them together into a single argument separated by spaces.
-For
+You may also pass command line arguments to it2run that get forwarded to the script.
-example:
+For example:

 ```
-/Applications/iTerm.app/Contents/MacOS/it2run myscript.py "firstarg secondarg thirdarg"
+/Applications/iTerm.app/Contents/MacOS/it2run myscript.py firstarg secondarg thirdarg
 ```